codeguard/trailblazer/README.md

 # (The VPC and other related resources can be inferred from the table.)
 route_table: rtb-a87b92e3

+# Credentials for Amazon Web Services.
+If not specified, the environment variables
+# AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY will be used, or IAM role metadata.
+aws:
+  access_key_id: AKIAIABX3KKR4VHCHPGB
+  secret_access_key: eAQXj6cGbw0FiMs0xZMt6fxqnMFwcZXoHy1K+y7Y

 # These values refer to Amazon's IP Ranges JSON file.
 All values given in this example
 # are the defaults.
 ip_ranges: